 Tourism in Jhansi

 The district of Jhansi is dotted with numerous historical monuments.
 The prime tourist attractions in the district are Jhansi Fort, Rani Mahal, Uttar Pradesh Government Museum, Maharaja Gangadhar Rao ki Chathri and Barua Sagar.
 Some famous temples in the district are Ganesh Mandir, Maha Lakshmi Temple, Kaliji Temple, Murli Manohar Temple, and Panchkuniya Temple.
 Some of the tourist spots are detailed below:

-Jhansi Fort or Rani Jhansi ka Quila is a fortress standing on a rocky hillock called Bangara.
+Jhansi Fort: Jhansi Fort or ‘Rani Jhansi ka Quila’ is a fortress standing on a rocky hillock called Bangara.
 It was constructed by Raja Bir Singh Ju Deo, the king of Orchha, in 1613 in the erstwhile town of Balwantnagar, presently known as Jhansi.

-Maharaja Gangadhar Rao ki Chathri was built by his wife Lakshmi Bai and dedicated to the Maharaja.
+Maharaja Gangadhar Rao ki Chathri: Maharaja Gangadhar Rao ki Chathri was built by his wife Lakshmi Bai and dedicated to the Maharaja.
 This is one of the ancient monuments in Jhansi.